 "The month of September had been a very difficult month for me because I was experiencing several factors causing stress.
 My youngest brother was killed, I just decided to retire from the military, I had to buy a house for my family, work had me traveling all over the place, and I had to start looking for a second career.

 "I tried the relaxation technique a few time and I did not experience anything.
 My wife saw I was frustrated so she asked what was going on.
 I explained to her that I was trying this relaxation technique to help me relieve stress and to help with a writing assignment for my college class.
-As I started to explain the technique, she immediately stopped me and said that
+As I started to explain the technique, she immediately stopped me and said that she has been doing this for years.
+I explained to her that I had not experienced anything from doing this technique.
+My wife then proceeded to talk me through it.

 "She had me sit on our bed with my legs folded across each other.
 She turned down the lights and ensured it was quiet.
 She then talked me through the technique ensuring I focused on my breathing and not to try to control it.
 She told me not to sleep but to observe my thoughts as they came through my mind.
 She explained how important it was to be aware and experience the peaceful visions.
 I did this technique for some time before I actually allowed myself to experience peacefulness.
 Suddenly, all the stress I was experiencing seemed to be nothing of true importance.
 This allowed me to focus on what needed to be done and to stop worrying about failing.